A set of commonly used programs in Fortran aimed at scientific computing

 PIC is named after the Huastec word PIC which means otter.

-A work in progress on writing a cool backend for Fortan applications focused on Quantum Chemistry software.
+A work in progress on writing a cool backend for Fortan applications focused on scientific computing software.
+Originally this was going to be for quantum chemistry but I ended up writing way more general routines than I expected.

 There’s two build systems included in the present version, CMake and the Fortran Package Manager.